owikle/dh-music/content/0-intro.md

 ***

-## Digital Humanities *is*:
+## Digital Scholarship *is*:
 - **Data-driven**:
     - Involving data of some sort (though this data takes many forms)
 - **Diverse**:
-    - Accross institutions, DH operates in different ways
+    - Accross institutions, digital scholarship operates in different ways
 - **Collaborative**:
     - Research often involves a community that crosses disciplinary lines to exchange ideas and build projects